carnival-data/carnival/docs/index.markdown

 # Carnival

-**Carnival** is a data unification technology that aggregates disparate data into a unified property graph resource.
-Inspired by Open Biological and Biomedical Ontology (OBO) Foundry ontologies, the **Carnival** data model supports the execution of common investigatory tasks including patient cohort identification, case-control matching, and the production of data sets for scientific analysis.
+**Carnival** is a data unification technology that enables the aggregation of data from disparate sources into a unified property graph and provides tools to reason over and interact with graph data using bounded operations. **Carnival** has a robust architecture for tracking the provenance of data and providing evidence chains for conclusions or reasoning made on those data.

 ## Key Facts